jprabhu0201/Hackintosh-EFI-Dell-Latitude_7280/README.md

-# Hackintosh-EFI-Dell-Latitude_7280
+# Hackintosh-EFI-Dell-Latitude_7280 (on macOS Catalina 10.15.1)
-EFI files for Hackintosh on a Dell Latitude 7280 (2017 version), currently on macOS Mojave 10.14.5
+EFI files for Hackintosh on a Dell Latitude 7280 (2017 version), updated to macOS Catalina 10.15.1

+# Clover version: r5096

 # Hardware